Nueri-ai/Mini_project/README.md

 # MLflow
+# Goal:
-The aim of this project is to feel how MLflow works in practice on a toy dataset
+The aim of this project is to feel how MLflow and Airflow work in practice on the Iris dataset